XinChen-SDU/Visualization-Aware-Illumination-for-Density-Plots/README.md

 ## Project Setup

-We offer two versions to test the VIDP technique, you can choose whichever you prefer.
+We offer two versions to experience the VIDP technique, you can choose whichever you prefer.

 ### JavaScript version

+We developed this prototype on Ubuntu 20.04 LTS with [Vue 3](https://vueframework.com/), [Element Plus](https://element-plus.org/), [D3.js](https://d3js.org/), and [fast-kde](https://github.com/uwdata/fast-kde).

 1. Clone this repository